Sensor Integrated Bearing

 Eccentricity Error Corrupts the Signal

 The sensor integrated bearing mounts the sensing element directly within the bearing unit, reading from a magnetic target or encoder ring fitted to the rotating inner ring.
-Both the sensing target and the bearing axis are concentric by construction — the eccentricity error that degrades separately mounted sensors is eliminated at the source.
+Both the sensing target and the bearing axis are concentric by construction, so the eccentricity error that degrades separately mounted sensors is eliminated at the source.
 The result is cleaner signal output, better angular resolution, and more accurate position feedback for servo and motion control systems.

 A Separate Sensor Module Costs Space and Weight